Concept developed by Rick Piercy, a Kindergarten teacher.

 University of Redlands School of Education satellite campus.

-Mineral City - Local Outreach Field Trips.
+Mineral City - used for Local Outreach Field Trips.

 100 acre Mojave River Wildlands environmental study area.